-ASCOF data requires only Age and Gender groups to be reported on and as such data is unknown on any other protected characteristic group.
+ASCOF data requires only Age and Gender groups to be reported on and as such data is unknown on any other protected characteristic group against this data.
 The characteristic groups are recorded on our case management system liquid logic.

-To consider improvements for next year to include reporting of ASCOF data internally by protected characteristic group to understand if there are any signification issues or impacts
+To consider improvements for next year to include of internal data developed through the Front Door contacts to understand if there are any signification issues or impacts for people